ABZ-Aaron/Reddit-API-Pipeline/instructions/docker_airflow.md

 # Docker & Airflow

 We're going to run our pipeline daily, for demonstration purposes, although this could be changed at a later point.
 Each day, we'll extract the top Reddit posts for `r/DataEngineering`.
+Because we've set `LIMIT` to `None` in the Reddit extract script, it should in theory return all posts from the past 24 hours.

 ## Airflow